-It was in the aftermath of the trouncing of those Amorite kings that two of the tribes diffidently approached Moshe to haltingly broach the subject of settling the recently conquered territory as their own:
+As the first of the sections of Matot is concluded, a number of the tribes "sheepishly" approach Moshe to tentatively broach the subject of settling the recently conquered territory as their own:

 The people of Reuven and Gad had immense flocks.
 They saw that the land of Y'azer and Gil'ad was pastureland.
 The people of Gad and Reuven said to Moshe, El'azar the Priest and the princes of the congregation: 'Atarot, Divon, Y'azer, Nimra, Cheshbon El'aley, Sevam, Nevo and Be'on - the land that God struck down before the congregation of Israel - is grazing land, and your servants have flocks.